EconomicsObservatory/ECOvisualisations/guidelines/README.md

 - [Panel](https://panel.holoviz.org/) in [Anaconda](https://www.anaconda.com/)'s [Holoviz](https://holoviz.org/) package (also known for [Bokeh](https://docs.bokeh.org/en/latest/)) for easy interactivity and mixed chart types
 - [Grafana](http://grafana.net/) for something beautiful from streaming or lots of data
-- [Superset](https://superset.apache.org/) for an all-out open-source BI dashboard
+- [Superset](https://superset.apache.org/) for an all-out open-source BI dashboard (albeit with a steep learning curve!)
 - [PowerBI](https://powerbi.microsoft.com/en-us/) if open source is not so important

 The coding zens we follow are those of: